Shopify/shopify-app-js/.changeset/nine-monkeys-relax.md

 "@shopify/shopify-app-remix": patch
 ---

-Invalidating sessionToken instead of deleting the record when handling 401 errors
+Invalidating accessToken instead of deleting the record when handling 401 errors